jonathan-robertson/days-of-the-week/README.md

 **Shado47** developed the [Immersive Days](https://7daystodiemods.com/immersive-days-display/) mod that "Changes the day counter below the compass to go through weekdays, months, and years.
 Starts on January 1st, 2020".

 If this sounds even better to you than this mod does, I would highly encourage you to check out Immersive Days.
-> ℹ️ Just like this mod, his does not require EAC to be disabled and is able to be served from a server without any client-side downloads.
+> Just like this mod, his does not require EAC to be disabled and is able to be served from a server without any client-side downloads.